A statistical physics and dynamical systems perspective on geophysical extreme events: How to define and track rare events in geophysical datasets

-The sign of the shape parameter determines the type of GEV distribution: \begin{itemize} \item $\xi>0$: The distribution has a finite upper endpoint, and is called the Fréchet distribution.
-It is used to model distributions with a heavy tail. \item $\xi<0$: The distribution has a finite lower endpoint, and is called the Weibull distribution.
-It is used to model distributions with a light tail. \item $\xi=0$: The distribution reduces to the Gumbel distribution, which is used to model the extreme value distribution of a normal random variable. \end{itemize}
+where $1+\frac{\xi (z-\kappa))}{\sigma}>0$, $-\infty <\xi< \infty$, $\sigma>0$ and $-\infty <\kappa< \infty$.
+The sign of the shape parameter determines the type of GEV distribution: \begin{itemize} \item $\xi>0$: The distribution has an infinite upper endpoint, and is called the Fréchet distribution.
+It is used to model distributions with a heavy (power-law) tail decay. \item $\xi<0$: The distribution has a finite upper endpoint, and is called the Weibull distribution.
+It is used to model distributions with a light tail. \item $\xi=0$: The distribution reduces to the Gumbel distribution, featuring an infinite upper endpoint and exponential tail decay. \end{itemize}

 In case of the \textit{peak over threshold} approach, we consider again i.i.d.\ random variables $X_1, X_2, ...$ and select extreme values as values exceeding a certain high threshold $u$.
 If $u$ is high enough, the distribution of threshold exceedances $X-u$ follows a GPD \cite{coles2001}.
 In practice, similarly to the block maxima approach, one verifies that the distribution of exceedances of a high threshold is properly approximated by a GPD.
-The probability of exceedance of a high threshold $u$ by $X_i$, i.e. $Y_i=X_i-u$ with $Y_i>0$ $\forall$ $i$, is given by a cumulative distribution function that converges to the GPD family:
+The probability of exceedance of a high threshold $u$ by $X_i$, i.e. $Y_i=X_i-u$ with $Y_i>0$ for $i=1, 2, ...$ is given by a cumulative distribution function, with shape parameter ($\xi$) and scale parameter ($\hat{\sigma}$), that converges to the GPD family: